The pillar project of Maplewishes.

 Parkinson's disease affects all sorts of great people like Mohammad Ali, Michael J. Fox, and our grandfather, Francis Mathew ♥.

-In 2020, we will be continue our fundraising ventures with a trek to the top of Kilimanjaro, in honour of our grandfather and in support of The Rousseaux Lab at the University of Ottawa Brain and Mind Institute.
+Postponed to 2021-2022, pandemic permitting, we will be continuing our fundraising ventures with a trek to the top of Kilimanjaro, in honour of our grandfather and in support of The Parkinsons Research Consortium and the University of Ottawa Brain and Mind Institute.

-READ MORE about "The Butterfly Project - Kilimanjaro 2020".
+READ MORE about "The Butterfly Project - Kilimanjaro".